 The original recipe calls for the amounts shown below, but it makes a lot, normally I’ll cut the recipe in half.
 I added goat cheese which wasn’t in the original recipe.
 Oh how I love goat cheese; creamy, filled with flavor, a slight tang…my mouth is watering.
 Have you tried smoked goat cheese, wowza!!!

-First, we’ll caramelize the peppers and onions.
 This is the prettiest part of the quesadilla, because after all, quesadillas in general are pretty bland looking.
-In fact, you can make the onions/peppers ahead of time just warm them before assembling your quesadillas.
+In fact, you can make your caramelized onions and peppers ahead of time and warm them before assembling your quesadillas.

 While your onions and peppers are doing their caramel-y thing; place your softened cream cheese, rotisserie chicken, parmesan, cheddar and goat cheese (optional) in a mixer bowl (stand mixer or handheld, either works) and mix until cheese is smooth and chicken has become part of the “batter”.